Envek/rubyconfau-threads-callbacks/slides.md

 </v-click>

 <!--
-But the real problem in this is that there is no easy way to understand, whether block will be executed within `instance_exec`, or in a separate thread, or will it be executed at all.
+The most disappointing thing here is [click] there is no easy way to understand, whether your block will be executed within `instance_exec`, or in a separate thread, or will it be executed at all.

+The only way is to read and grok the source code of the library you are using, which is a good practice anyway.
 -->

 ---